What causes degenerative joint disease?

 Degenerative joint disease, also known as osteoarthritis, can occur anywhere in the body, but can be especially painful and limiting when it occurs in the neck or back.
 The main cause of arthritis is usually the natural aging process, but lifestyle factors such as posture and carrying extra weight can contribute to its development.
 Painful symptoms from this condition can make it hard to work, take a walk or even cook dinner.
 Learning more about the causes of degenerative joint disease can help get you back to a full and active lifestyle.

-What are some of the main degenerative joint disease causes?
+What are some of the main causes of degenerative joint disease?

 While everyone is subject to wear and tear due to aging, there are indirect factors that can speed up this natural deterioration.
 Some of these potential degenerative joint disease causes include:

-Surgery will usually be considered if a full course of conservative treatment does not bring lasting pain relief.
+Surgery will sometimes be considered if a full course of conservative treatment does not bring lasting pain relief.
 If you are considering open back surgery to relieve symptoms of degenerative joint disease but are concerned about some of the risks and difficulties — like long recovery time, scarring and risk of infection — contact Laser Spine Institute.
-We perform a range of minimally invasive surgery as an alternative to traditional open back surgery, offering shorter recovery periods and fewer risks.
+We perform a number of minimally invasive spine surgeries as an alternative to traditional open back surgery, offering shorter recovery periods and fewer risks.^